This example shows you how to examine the OPC Toolbox™ event log after a logging task.

 waitSeconds is not necessarily the time between the first and last sample in the logged data set.
 The

-LocalEventTime property is the time that MATLAB processed the event received from the server; there may be some delay between the server sending the notification and MATLAB processing it.
+LocalEventTime property is the time that MATLAB® processed the event received from the server; there can be some delay between the server sending the notification and MATLAB processing it.
 You should consult the

 TimeStamp property of the logged data for accurate time information related to the data.